marcelkornblum/sn-rfcs/text/0004-hosting.md

 * Free HTTPS endpoint with no setup (for a non-custom domain)
 * Access controls, allowing only specified people, or e.g. only Signal Noise employees, to access the project, with no extra code
 * Easy concurrent version hosting, making CI integration simple and painless
+* Route mapping rules, for example making bare folders return index files (e.g. so `/about` maps to `/about/index.html`)

 If you want a high performance static front end you should follow the [official tutorial](https://cloud.google.com/storage/docs/hosting-static-website), but to use our common GAE setup you need to follow these instructions.